lorenzosyku/lorenzosyku/README.md

-### Hi there 👋, thanks for stopping by, my name is Lorenzo and I am a Software Developer
+### Hi there 👋, thanks for stopping by, my name is Lorenzo and I am a beginner to intermediate level developer

 👨🏼‍💻 Building cool apps!